andrew/ultimate-awesome/README.md

 - [awesome-parking-slot-detection](https://github.com/lymhust/awesome-parking-slot-detection) - Papers and codes about parking slot detection.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
 - [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.
-- [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!.
 - [awesome-multimodal-in-medical-imaging](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging) - A collection of resources on applications of multi-modal learning in medical imaging.
 - [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
 - [awesome-illustrations](https://github.com/MrPeker/awesome-illustrations) - A curated list of awesome illustrations & tools ✨.
 - [awesome-restic](https://github.com/rubiojr/awesome-restic) - Awesome Restic related projects.
 - [awesome-depth](https://github.com/scott89/awesome-depth) - A curated list of publication for depth estimation.
+- [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-arm-exploitation](https://github.com/HenryHoggard/awesome-arm-exploitation) - A collection of awesome videos, articles, books and resources about ARM exploitation.
 - [awesome-layer-2](https://github.com/Awesome-Layer-2/awesome-layer-2) - All the layer 2 projects.
-- [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-llm-unlearning](https://github.com/chrisliu298/awesome-llm-unlearning) - A resource repository for machine unlearning in large language models.
 - [Awesome-Mixture-of-Experts-Papers](https://github.com/codecaution/Awesome-Mixture-of-Experts-Papers) - A curated reading list of research in Mixture-of-Experts(MoE).
 - [awesome-llm-survey](https://github.com/hqwu-hitcs/awesome-llm-survey) - An Awesome Collection for LLM Survey.